Full Speed West!

 Powered by UK Sailmakers

 In preparation for these epic voyages, Debois enlisted the help of UK Sailmakers Belgium’s Michel Lefebvre.
 Together, sailor and sailmaker scrutinized every aspect of the Mini Transat’s rigging and sail inventory.
-The result was a refined sail plan tailored for high-speed ocean sailing, featuring a new UK Sailmakers Code 0 along with A2, A3, and A5 spinnakers designed to maximize performance across a wide range of Atlantic conditions.
+The result was a refined sail plan tailored to high-speed ocean sailing, featuring a new UK Sailmakers black Dacron mainsail, a reefable jib, and Code 0, A2, and A5 spinnakers, all designed to deliver maximum performance across the varied and demanding conditions of the Atlantic.

 Follow the Crossing